that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

-# Lexicon-StreamDeck-Workflow
+# Lexicon StreamDeck Workflow Enhgancement

-This repo contains the configuration files and instructions to setup advanced workflows for Lexicon and StreamDeck integration
+This repo contains the configuration files and instructions to setup enhanced workflows for Lexicon and StreamDeck integration.

 [WORK IN PROGRESS, DO NOT USE YET]